KitSound Voice One full review

 The Black Friday sales season is here!
 The best deals are often not on Amazon.
 The prices shown above are the best available now, though you may need to buy quickly as some deals will sell out.

 Everything is getting smart with digital assistants like Alexa and although Amazon has its range of Echo speakers, there are alternatives out there.
 The KitSound Voice One is just one aiming to bag a space in your living room.

 In the UK the KitSound Voice One has an RRP of £129 and it's $179 in the US.
 However, you can pick the speaker up for less from Amazon - £103/$111 at the time of writing.

 That's not bad but it's worth bearing in mind that there are cheaper alternatives.
 In fact, Amazon's own Echo 2nd-gen is only £89.
 If you want a similar smart speaker with Google Assistant rather than Alexa, the Google Home has a matching price of £129.

-Check out our round-up of all the best smart speakers for 2018.
+Check out our round-up of all the best smart speakers.